ilhamfathoni2/boilerplate-reactjs/README.md

 ## Introduction

-A brief introduction to your React.js project and its purpose.
+Welcome to the Boilerplate React.JS, a comprehensive starter template designed to accelerate your React project development.
+This boilerplate comes packed with essential features to streamline your workflow, providing you with a solid foundation to build powerful and visually appealing applications.

 ## Folder Structure